404Setup/KryptonReno-Fabric/javaagent/README.md

 ## Warning

-- When performing the patch operation, you need to close the running game and make sure that no other processes are occupying the Mods directory.
-- For PluginServer Patch, FNP Patcher supports all Papers and Paper Forks.
-- Distributing FNP Patcher by any means other than Modpack is prohibited.
-See LICENSE for details.
+- It is forbidden to distribute FNP Patcher Agent in any way
 - It is forbidden to distribute the products of FNP Patcher in any way, such as Krypton Fabric Patched or PaperLike Patched
 - Prohibition of monetization